cityofaustin/atd-postgrest/README.md

 ## Design

 ATD relies on multiple postgREST services.
-These services are fronted by a single [HAProxy](http://www.haproxy.org/) load balancer, which functiones as a reverse proxy to route requests to each postgREST instance.
+These services are fronted by a single [HAProxy](http://www.haproxy.org/) load balancer, which functions as a reverse proxy to route requests to each postgREST instance.

 The root endpoint is available at [http://atd-postgrest.austinmobility.io/](http://atd-postgrest.austinmobility.io/).